nathanSpilker/Portfolio/README.md

 ## Operation Space
 Operation Space was an intercollegiate effort to send a two-stage, 18 foot, hypersonic, sounding rocket past the Karman Line.
 The engineering work was done by a small team of engineers at Princeton University.
-I designed the interstage adapter and the nozzle expander/interstage interface for the second stage.
+I was chief engineer for this project, specifically designing the interstage adapter and the nozzle expander/interstage interface for the second stage.
 I performed full assembly FEA on the two stage vehicle.
-I was initimately familiar every single one of the 200+ components on the vehicle and oversaw construction of two, two-stage vehicles at Spaceport America.
+I was intimately familiar with every single one of the 200+ components on the vehicle and oversaw construction of two, two-stage vehicles at Spaceport America.
 Helped conduct range safety protocols and ensured two successful launches.
 I was the last person to touch the rocket before launch, removing the safety bars attaching the two stages.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ceb01196-ca84-480a-94c6-a8e8b4648c84" width="600" />